Isobel Miller Kuhn: Application to China Inland Mission

-China
+Tenure in China

-It was October 11, 1928, Isobel sailed on a passenger ship out of Vancouver to China.
-As a new missionary she was totally unprepared for the cost of things, from the poverty to the vermin to the Lisu diet to the crowds - and more.
+Kuhn eventually received passage to leave, and her ship left out of Vancouver to China on October 11, 1928.
+As a new missionary, she experienced significant cultural shock from things such as from the poverty, the vermin, the traditional Lisu diet and the crowds.
 In these times, she would "fall on her knees and weep before the Lord," asking Him to help her.
-She eventually found ways to cope with certain irritations, like fleas; she even grew to enjoy certain things she initially couldn't stomach, like "large chunks" of boiled pork fat and bean curd.
+She eventually found ways to cope with certain irritations, like fleas, and grew to enjoy certain things she initially disliked, like "large chunks" of boiled pork fat and bean curd.
 She married John Kuhn in Kunming, the capital of Yunnan Province, on November 4, 1929.

-Over the next twenty four years they served together - like her mentor, J. O. Fraser, who came before them and who also worked alongside them until 1938.
-John Kuhn's leadership duties (and eventually his China Inland Mission (CIM) superintendent duties) separated him from his sheep frequently, sometimes for as long as a year, throughout all of their ministry in China.
+Over the next twenty-four years they served together alongside her mentor, J. O. Fraser, who came before them and worked alongside them until 1938.
+However, John Kuhn's leadership duties (and eventually his China Inland Mission (CIM) superintendent duties) separated him from them frequently for periods up to a year throughout all of their ministry in China.
 The Kuhns first ministered in Chengchiang, Yunnan, from 1929-1930, and in Tali [Dali], Yunnan, which had been without missionaries for the previous year from 1930-1932.
 While in Tali, the Kuhns had a baby girl, Kathryn Ann, in April, 1931.
 They then ministered in Yongping, Yunnan, a mostly Muslim area, from 1932 to 1934.
 The Kuhns lived in an area of the city that had a lower percentage of Muslims.
 They ministered among the Lisu people, in China, from 1934 until 1950.

-In 1936, after 16 months of ministering in "Lisuland," the Kuhns took their first furlough to see both their families, in Manheim, PA, and Vancouver, and respectively.
-John had been on the mission field for 10 years; Isobel, for eight years.
+In 1936, after 16 months of ministering in "Lisuland," the Kuhns took their first furlough to see both their families in Manheim and Vancouver respectively.
+John had been on the mission field for 10 years, Isobel for eight.

-The family returned to China, and in late 1937 6-year-old Kathryn started boarding school in the CIM Shandong Province school.
-There she was taken to a Japanese detention camp in 1941 and J.O.
+The family then returned to China, and in late 1937, the 6-year-old Kathryn began boarding school in the CIM Shandong Province school.
+However, she was then taken to a Japanese detention camp in 1941 and J.O.
 Fraser's widow served as her surrogate mother.
-In 1942 the Kuhns started a Bible school for girls and in 1943, one for boys.
-"Belle" had their second child, Daniel, in August, 1943.
-In October 1944 the Kuhn family was reunited with 13-year-old daughter Kathryn in Pennsylvania.
-In late 1943 she had been returned to the US, after almost 6 years, in a prisoner of war exchange.
+In 1942, the Kuhns started a Bible school for girls and an additional one for boys the following year.
+Isobel Kuhn had their second child, Daniel, in August 1943.
+In October 1944, the Kuhn family was reunited with 13-year-old daughter Kathryn in Pennsylvania, as in late 1943 she had been returned to the US after almost 6 years in a prisoner of war exchange.

-The communist revolution in China forced Belle and her son Danny to leave the country in March 1950, and to put her missionary life on hold for two years.
+The communist revolution in China then forced Kuhn and her son Danny to leave the country in March 1950, and to put her missionary life on hold for two years.
 John Kuhn left China 18 months after his wife.
 While on furlough, the Kuhns spent their time in Wheaton, Illinois, as their daughter was studying at Wheaton College.

-Sensing God's call again, but with China closed to them, the Kuhns continued their ministry in 1952 among another Lisu people group, this time in northern Thailand.
+The Kuhns then returned to Asia to continue their ministry in 1952 among another Lisu group, in northern Thailand.
 In 1954, they retired after Isobel Kuhn was diagnosed with cancer.